Philip Türje: Last years

 Stephen's sister, the Dominican nun Margaret died on 18 January 1270, Philip was present at her deathbed.
 Steps were taken to procure her canonization shortly after her death, at the request of her brother.
 Upon Stephen's intercession, Pope Gregory X commissioned Philip to investigate her miracles, but the church committee suspended its work after the death of Philip in late 1272, and resumed investigation process only after a four-year forced break.
 Archbishop Philip supported Stephen V in his war against Ottokar II and his domestic supporters.
-When Stephen V and the Bohemian king reached an agreement in Pressburg on 2 July 1271 after their brief war, Philip was among the signatories.
-Stephen V stated in the document, if he breaks the treaty, archbishops Philip Türje and Stephen Báncsa will be given the mandate for excommunication.
-Thereafter Ottokar signed the treaty in Prague in the presence of Philip, Stephen's emissary.
+When Stephen V and the Bohemian king reached an agreement in Pressburg on 2 July 1271 after their brief war, Stephen V stated in the document, if he breaks the treaty, archbishops Philip Türje and Stephen Báncsa will be given the mandate for excommunication.
+Philip Türje and Bruno von Schauenburg, Bishop of Olomouc were mandated to discuss and resolve the possible issues concerning national borders between Hungary and Bohemia.
+Although Philip initially actively supported the peace process, he remained absent from official negotiations and drafting of the document, and he did not even explain his absence in a letter, which unsettled Ottokar at one point.
+The reason for Philip's absence is unknown.
+The barons of the realm, as they wrote in their letter to Ottokar, could not convince Philip to change his position.
+The newly crowned Pope Gregory X, who confirmed the treaty in May 1272, instructed prelates Philip of Esztergom, Philip of Vác, Bruno of Olomouc and John of Prague to do everything possible to preserve peace and to comply with the terms of the treaty.

 The king died suddenly in August 1272.
 His death marked the beginning of the era of feudal anarchy, when many groupings of barons fought against each other for supreme power.
 Ensuring the order of succession and continuity of the strong royal power, Philip crowned the 10-year-old Ladislaus IV king in Székesfehérvár on about 3 September.
-Before that heavy clashes occurred near the town between the rival baronial groups, during which the arriving Philip and his escort were also insulted, robbed and physically abused.
+Before that heavy clashes occurred near the town between the rival baronial groups, during which the arriving Philip and his escort were also insulted, robbed and physically abused, causing a damage of 400 marks for the archdiocese.
 The minor king, in theory, ruled under his mother's regency, but in fact, baronial parties administered the kingdom.
 However, the elderly Philip distanced himself from the conflict, and was unable to prevent the spread of anarchy.
 A few days before his death, Philip was reinstated as royal chancellor.
 He died on 18 December 1272.
 His death gave rise to an effective 7-year period of vacancy in the episcopal see of Esztergom.